Once you’ve ordered THE wedding dress, it’s time for our favorite part of wedding planning:

 15. Buckle Waist

-Place one strap over each shoulder, cross them in back, and then crisscross them in the front — twice.
-The second cross forms a sort of chain link, which creates a cool buckle effect.
+Place one strap over each shoulder, cross them in the back, and then crisscross them in the front — twice.
+The second cross forms a sort of chain link, creating a cool buckle effect.

-Check out more beautiful dress styles in the Bella Bridesmaids Collection!
+Check out hundreds of beautiful, modern bridesmaid dresses in the Bella Bridesmaids collection.

-The convertible dress is one of the most versatile and inclusive gowns you can buy, with countless ways to make it look beautiful.
+The convertible dress is one of the most versatile gowns you can buy, with countless ways to make it look beautiful.